Nuance Party

-The Nuance Party (Partiet Nyans) is an Islamist political party in Sweden.
+The Nuance Party (Partiet Nyans) is a political party in Sweden.
 It was founded in 2019 with the aim of representing minority groups with foreign backgrounds, especially the country's Muslim population.
 In the 2022 local election, the party won three municipal seats, one in Landskrona and two in Botkyrka.
 The party has been criticized due to allegedly defending former ISIS members.
 The leader of the party has stated his defence as being based on human rights and the lack of public evidence against the alleged offenders.

 History

 The Nuance Party was founded in August 2019 by Mikail Yüksel, a Turkish-born politician expelled from the Centre Party for alleged links to the Turkish ultranationalist group the Grey Wolves.
 In his founding statement, he said that Islamophobia should be a criminal offence and that Sweden's Muslims should have a constitutional definition as a minority.
 The party was launched in September 2019 and registered with Sweden's Election Authority in October 2019 to contest the 2022 Swedish general election, as well as the 2024 European Parliament election in Sweden.

 Ahead of the 2022 election, Maria Malmer Stenergard of the Moderate Party and Morgan Johansson of the Social Democrats raised serious concerns about the Nuance Party.